AlexNek/software-dev-resources/SDLC/readme.md

 -   **Going Wrong:**
     -  **Repeating Mistakes:** Repeating old mistakes; not adapting to new technologies; and continuing with the same old ways.
 It's like driving the same route every day even if there is a better option available.

-## Manager's Checklist

-Use this checklist to evaluate your software development process.
-If you are consistently answering "no" to these questions, you probably need to improve your process:

--   **Understanding the Problem:**
-    - Do we spend enough time to understand the real needs of our users, or are we focusing only on the requests?
-    - Are we including users in the early stages of the process?
--   **Planning and Iteration:**
-    - Do we plan the work in short cycles, allowing us to adapt to changes?
-    - Are we flexible and ready to adjust our cource when new information or feedback is received?
--   **Writing Code:**
-    -   Are we making sure the code is clean, well-documented, easy to read and maintainable?
-    -   Are we doing code reviews on a regular basis?
-    - Are we effectively using version control by committing code changes frequently and using branches for different features?
--   **Testing:**
-    - Are we testing early and often to find bugs, before our users do?
-    - Are we using different kinds of tests (unit, integration, user acceptance)?
-    - Are we automating as much of the testing process as possible to ensure faster and more reliable results?
--   **Collaboration:**
-    - Do developers, product owners, designers, and users work together as a unit, or are they separated from each other?
-    - Do we have clear communication and regular meetings?
--   **Deployment and Monitoring:**
-    -   Are we automating the deployment process?
-    -   Are we monitoring the software and servers after deployment?
--   **Learning and Improvement:**
-    - Are we reflecting on what went well and what could have been improved?
-    - Are we always learning new technologies and practices to ensure that our development process is always improving?

 ## Conclusion